Don Maestri

 Maestri is famous for his run and gun style of basketball, which has led the Trojans to lead Division I NCAA basketball in three-pointers per game three consecutive seasons, from 2003 to 2006.
 He also coached Troy to a 258–141 win over the DeVry Institute of Atlanta on January 12, 1992, which is the highest scoring basketball game in NCAA history.
-Ironically, his emphasis on defensive pressure and a lock-down style of basketball pushed the Trojans to two Division II Final Fours in six years.
+Under Maestri, the Trojans reached two Division II Final Fours in six years, in 1988 and 1993.

 Five different conferences have called Maestri its Coach of the Year, tying him with West Virginia's Bob Huggins for the most among active coaches.

 He earned his 500th career win against Florida Atlantic in the Sun Belt Conference tournament in 2013.
 Maestri retired from the program on March 9, 2013.

 Early life and education

 Maestri grew up in New Orleans and graduated from De La Salle High School in 1964.
 After high school, Maestri attended the University of Southern Mississippi in Hattiesburg, Mississippi, where he graduated in 1968 with a double major B.S. in mathematics and physical education.
 After graduating from Southern Mississippi, Maestri stayed in Hattiesburg to work as a math and physical education teacher at Beeson Academy in the 1968–69 school year.